OGA Associate Part B - Online

 Accreditation:

-Classroom Educator Practicum - 5 observations for at least 8 months
+• Associate Practicum - 10 observations for at least 8 months

 A Bachelor’s degree is also required for Associate Level accreditation with the Orton-Gillingham Academy.